python-adaptive/paper/paper.md

 where $\epsilon$ is the smallest resolution we want to sample.

-#### Adding loss functions allows for balancing between multiple priorities.
-Different loss functions prioritize sampling different features.
-Adding loss functions allows for balancing between the multiple desired priorities.
-For example, combining a loss function that calculates the curvature with a distance loss function, will sample regions with high curvature more densely, while ensuring continuity.

-#### A desirable property is that eventually, all points should be sampled.
+#### Asymptotically dense sampling is achieved by adding subdomain volume to the loss
-In two-dimensions (2D), intervals are defined by triangles, where its vertices are known data points.
+In two-dimensions (2D), subdomains are defined by triangles, where its vertices are known data points.
 Losses are therefore calculated for each triangle but, unlike the 1D case, candidate points can be chosen at the center of one of the edges, instead of the center of the triangle, if the triangulation becomes better as a result.
 A distance loss equivalent in 2D, is the area spanned by the three-dimensional (3D) vectors of the vertices of the triangle.
 Using this loss function some narrow features in otherwise flat regions might not be discovered initially.